 Check out these screenshots while you decide how brave you really are...
 Good luck!!

 Clod Hopper was released through the Budgie UK label back in 1992 by scener Goth, aka Gary Wheaton.
 It's a platformer that features a fella called Bill who's in search of his girlfriend.
-She foolishly wandered off into the nearby plutonium mines which are inhabited by crazy creatures, numerous whacky puzzles and dangerous hazards.
+She foolishly wandered off into the nearby plutonium mines which are inhabited by crazy creatures, numerous whacky puzzles, and dangerous hazards.
 Women, uh?
-Luckily, she left a convenient trail of footprints which we can use to track down our beloved.
+Luckily, she left a convenient trail of footprints that we can use to track down our beloved.
 And save the day, of course!

 Bounty Bob fans will love this game: each screen contains platforms that need walking over before we can exit and progress deeper into the mine.
 Anyhow, this isn't as easy as it sounds thanks to tricky level designs and cunning puzzle elements - and these often need completing in a particular order.
 Watch out for those slippery slides, dangerous falls, and the nasty inhabitants who seem to love getting underfoot.
 Thankfully, there are magical items we can collect that will render these creatures defenceless, if only for a short period of time (so think tactical before picking them up)